thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-MAX-TX-VALUE-BY-RISK-SCORE.md

                 returns (uint128);
         ```
 - In the [Application Handler](../../../src/client/application/ProtocolApplicationHandler.sol):
-    - Function to set and activate at the same time the rule in the application handler:
+    - Function to set and activate at the same time the rule for the supplied actions in the application handler:
         ```c
-        function setAccountMaxTxValueByRiskScoreId(uint32 _ruleId) external ruleAdministratorOnly(appManagerAddress);
+        ffunction setAccountMaxTxValueByRiskScoreId(ActionTypes[] calldata _actions, uint32 _ruleId) external ruleAdministratorOnly(appManagerAddress);
         ```
-    - Function to activate/deactivate the rule in the application handler:
+    - Function to atomically set and activate at the same time the rule for the supplied actions in the application handler:
         ```c
-        function activateAccountMaxTxValueByRiskScore(bool _on) external ruleAdministratorOnly(appManagerAddress);
+        function setAccountMaxTxValueByRiskScoreIdFull(ActionTypes[] calldata _actions, uint32[] calldata _ruleIds) external ruleAdministratorOnly(appManagerAddress);
         ```
-     - Function to know the activation state of the rule in an application handler:
+    - Function to activate/deactivate the rule for the supplied action in the application handler:
         ```c
-        function isAccountMaxTxValueByRiskScoreActive() external view returns (bool);
+        function activateAccountMaxTxValueByRiskScore(ActionTypes[] calldata _actions, bool _on) external ruleAdministratorOnly(appManagerAddress);
         ```
-    - Function to get the rule Id from the application handler:
+     - Function to know the activation state of the rule for the supplied action in an application handler:
         ```c
+        function isAccountMaxTxValueByRiskScoreActive(ActionTypes _action) external view returns (bool);
+        ```
+    - Function to get the rule Id for the supplied action from the application handler:
+        ```c
-        function getAccountMaxTxValueByRiskScoreId() external view returns (uint32);
+        function getAccountMaxTxValueByRiskScoreId(ActionTypes _action) external view returns (uint32);
         ```

 ## Return Data